 The Health Concerns Support Group is for anyone who has experienced or is currently going through health issues, as well as healthcare providers.
 Dealing with health concerns can be a time of great frustration, sadness and isolation, and Congregational Care is taking steps to address your concerns, provide spiritual and emotional support and to make a positive difference in your life.
 The Health Concerns Support Group is open to any health compromised person and/or caregiver and health care providers who will respect the right to privacy of those sharing within the group.

-For questions about Health Concerns Support Group call Ashly Cooley at (913) 544-0238, or email using the form below.
+For questions about Health Concerns Support Group call Fred Reynolds at 913-402-7038, or email using the form below.

 For safety during this stay-at-home time, this group will not meet until further notice; although Zoom meetings may be scheduled.

 This support group meets every 4th Thursday (except November and December) to help people struggling to heal from tick-borne diseases.
 The public is invited to come learn about tick-borne diseases, ways to prevent them, symptoms, and treatments that patients are finding helpful.
 Special events are held throughout the year to raise Lyme Awareness in the Kansas City Metro area.